shahgauravraj/CurrentWeatherApp-js/README.md

 Current Weather is a modern web application which gives current weather status of different locations based on the name of city provided as an input.
 It displays current temperature of any city in °C along with actual Feels like temperature of the place, humidity and the speed of wind in meter/second formats.

 ## About
 This is a simple project built using HTML, CSS and JavaScript.
-For realtime weather information, I have made use of OpenWeatherMap API which is free to use but limited to 60 calls/minute for an unpaid plan.
+For realtime weather information, I have made use of OpenWeatherMap API in the form of REST API which is free to use but limited to 60 calls/minute for an unpaid plan.

 The following items are displayed on screen:
 - [x] Current temperature of the city